wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Will be tailoed towards AMD, Artic Islands GPU and Matisse CPU, compatible hardware.

 ### Preview:
-- Dunno how I am going to show the main program, its a graphical interface.
-Probably will have to resurrect my website, and get some kind of auto-login thing working so it dont timeout again...
+- Dunno how I am going to show the main program, possibly get a image to text converter or resurrect my webspace, here is improvised content to demonstrate the concept...
 ```
 ===== Some Impressive Bot Management =======